my-rubber-toe/IReNE-Database/README.md

                 - For string: min_length: 0, max_length: 50, required, unique
             - damageDocList: List<String> of damage categories from the case study.
             - location: List<Location> of addresses where the case study took place.
-                -For List: max_length: 5, not required
+                - For List: max_length: 5, not required
             - author: List<Author> of author objects, the ones who wrote the case study.
-                -For List: max_length: 10, required
+                - For List: max_length: 10, required
             - actor: List<Actor> of actor objects, the ones who plays a role in the case study.
-                -For List: max_length: 5, required
+                - For List: max_length: 5, required
             - section: List<Section> of section objects, this will consist the body of the case study.
-                -For List: max_length: 10, not required
+                - For List: max_length: 10, not required
             - timeline: List<Timeline> of timeline objects, this will consist of the events that happened within the case study.
-                -For List: max_length: 5, not required
+                - For List: max_length: 5, not required